Um Ki-joon: Career

 In 2017, Um played the villain in the hit legal thriller Innocent Defendant.

 In 2018, he reunited with the director and writer of Innocent Defendant in medical drama Heart Surgeons.

 In 2020, he appeared in TV series The Penthouse: War in Life as Joo Dan-tae, the main villain and a scheming real estate genius.
 The series aired on SBS TV from October 26.

+Um reprised in his role of Werther in the 20th anniversary of the Korean musical "Werther".

 In 2021, Um signed a contract with Your Entertainment.
 It was founded by a manager who has been with him since his debut.

+In 2023, He appeared in 10th anniversary of musical The Days.

+Personal life

+In May 2024, it was reported that Um will tie the knot with a non-celebrity partner in December.
+The couple married on December 22 in Seoul.